jkeohan/rctr-2-14-22/homework/w02/weatherIcons.md

 **Creating The `WeatherIcons` Component**
 * Look over the HTML structure used to create the weather icons
 * Create a `WeatherIcons`  Component based on the HTML structure
-* Make sure to set the Component up to accept props and update the JSX to work with those props
+* Make sure to set the Component up to accept props and update the JSX to reference those props

 **Rendering The `WeatherIcons` Component**
 * Import the `WeatherIcons` Component into `App`